HSLdevcom/jore4/wiki/code_review.md

 For all JORE4 git repositories, the following Settings should be set up:

-* Git Repository / Settings / Merge Button:*
+_Git Repository / Settings / Merge Button_
 1. Should disable merge commits as we wish to keep the main branch linear.

-* Git Repository / Settings / Branches*
+_Git Repository / Settings / Branches_
 1. Should set the `main` branch as protected
 2. Should require at least 1 reviewer to accept the changes for the pull request
 3. Should require status checks to pass before merging